ekwan/zhulong/README.md

 Dispense volumes will calculated and written to `Closed Loop APO.csv` for importing into the Chemspeed robot software once the experimental parameters are defined by the optimizer.

-Now we define the optimizer, initialization method, and acquisition function:
+Now we define the optimization method, initialization method, and acquisition function:

 ```
 # get the parameter bounds and define the optimization method